 Though we love to hate them, wrinkles tell the story of your life.
 Those clandestine cigarette puffs you took while snuggled in a parka on the icy sidewalk; the sun you soaked in while lying on the beach in Mexico; the excited grin that escapes you every time your coworker says the word “chocolate”—they all account for the life experience behind the fine lines.
 To help us understand the history of our wrinkles—and how we might prevent them—we reached out to Dermatologist Dr. Gervaise Gerstnerfor her expert take.

 If you're like us, you love context, so here's a little background.
 "Wrinkles are caused by the loss of elastin and collagen in the skin and they can also be caused by loss of structure in the face (muscle loss, fat atrophy, bone loss).
-As we age we are prey to a whole host of changes in our body which lead to looser skin BUT our skin also reveals how we have taken care of it in terms on sun exposure and lifestyle (smoking/drinking)," Gerstner says.
+As we age, we are prey to a whole host of changes in our body which lead to looser skin, BUT our skin also reveals how we have taken care of it in terms of sun exposure and lifestyle (smoking/drinking)," Gerstner says.

 To help us connect the dots, Gerstner explained how lifestyle activities may be affecting our skin.
 MDC Quick Tip: Not pumped about your crows feet?
 Check out these 5 tricks for younger-looking eyes.

 While it's nice to know what's causing our wrinkles, Gerstner reminded us that most of these activities are normal.
 Inhibiting our facial expressions is clearly not a good option, but what should we limit for the sake of our skin?
 The answer is simple: "drop tanning beds, sunbathing, smoking," Gerstner says.
 A preventative anti-aging regimen is also key.
 Gerstner recommends a topics regimen that includes, "sunscreen, glycolic pads, and retinol."